Bohmian Mechanics as a Practical Tool

-As a consequence, for a Markovian environment, instead of directly solving the master equation for S, we could do the following.
-First, find (fictitious or not) environmental ancillas and observables $W$, such that if the ancillas got entangled with S one after the other, and their properties $W$ were sequentially (projectively) measured, they would cause the same (unconditional) evolution of the reduced density matrix of S, as the one described by the master equation.
+As a consequence, for a Markovian environment, instead of directly solving the master equation for S, the next procedure is possible.
+First, find (fictitious or not) environmental ancillas and observables $W$, such that if the ancillas got entangled with S one after the other, and their properties $W$ were sequentially measured, they would cause the same (unconditional) evolution of the reduced density matrix of S, as the one described by the master equation (which in principle is possible for all Markovian master equations).
 Then, if a pure state-vector of S was evolved, by choosing for each projective measurement of the bath ancillas, one of the possible post-measurement conditional states, this would generate pure states $\ket{\psi_{w(t)}(t)}_S$, associated with a certain chain of measurement results (an unravelling) for the bath ancillas: $w(t)$.\footnote{At each time a different generalized measurement is performed on S, meaning the stochastic trajectory $w(t)$ reflects the Bohmian positions of different measurement pointers at each $\Delta t$.
-Its non-differentiability is thus unproblematic.} This pure state $\ket{\psi_{w(t)}(t)}_S$ is called the {\bf quantum trajectory}, linked to the "noise realization" $w(t)$ for its environment \cite{Generalized, MarkovianityDefs, QuantumTrajs}.
-As we saw previously, the reduced density matrix of S defines how S would be left if an unconditional ideal measurement was performed on its environment.
-Thus, the reduced density matrix for S is obtainable by averaging the quantum trajectories for the ensemble of possible bath measurement chains $w(t)$ \cite{MarkovianityDefs,QuantumTrajs} Computationally, this means that if for a given master equation, we got the stochastic equation ruling the time evolution of such state-vectors $\ket{\psi_{w(t)}}_S$, we would be able to parallelize the computation of the reduced density matrix by solving several independent "vector equations", instead of a single big "matrix equation" \cite{MarkovianityDefs, QuantumTrajs}.
-Equations of this kind are the so-called, {\bf Stochastic Schrödinger Equations} \cite{Generalized, continousMeas}.
-Note that such a quantum trajectory $\ket{\psi_{w(t)}}_S$ for a Markovian environment, can always be physically interpreted in the Copenhagen explanation as a so-called pure unravelling \cite{MarkovianityDefs} (where one would invoke the collapse of the subsystem wavefunction at each $\Delta t$).
-In the Bohmian view on the other hand, such a quantum trajectory is just a normalized CWF of the subsystem S (in ket notation) which is converted into an EWF (thus the normalization), after every significant $\Delta t$.
+Its non-differentiability is thus unproblematic.} This pure state $\ket{\psi_{w(t)}(t)}_S$ is called the "quantum trajectory" linked to the "noise realization" $w(t)$ for its environment \cite{Generalized, MarkovianityDefs, QuantumTrajs}.
+As we saw previously, the reduced density matrix of S defines how S would be left if an unconditional measurement was performed on its environment.
+Since in Markovian systems, this can actually be assumed to be happening, the reduced density matrix for S is obtainable by averaging the quantum trajectories for the ensemble of possible bath measurement chains $w(t)$ \cite{MarkovianityDefs,QuantumTrajs} Computationally, this means that if for a given master equation, we obtain the stochastic equation ruling the time evolution of such state-vectors $\ket{\psi_{w(t)}}_S$, we would be able to parallelize the computation of the reduced density matrix by solving several independent "vector equations", instead of a single big "matrix equation" \cite{MarkovianityDefs, QuantumTrajs}.
+Equations of this kind are the so-called {\em Stochastic Schrödinger Equations} (SSEs) \cite{Generalized, continousMeas}.
+Note that such a quantum trajectory $\ket{\psi_{w(t)}}_S$ for a Markovian environment can always be physically interpreted in the Copenhagen explanation as a so-called pure unravelling \cite{MarkovianityDefs} (where one would invoke the collapse of the subsystem wavefunction at each $\Delta t$).
+In the Bohmian view on the other hand, such a quantum trajectory is just a normalized CWF of the subsystem S which is converted into an EWF (thus the normalization), after every significant $\Delta t$.
 However, what if we had an environment that got entangled with S, but which never really allowed us to consider an effective collapse?
 What if the different CWFs of the subsystem S were allowed to interact in any future time, instead of being converted into EWF every $\Delta t$?
 That is, what if the "quantum trajectories" $\ket{\psi_{w(t)}}_S$ for different $w(t)$ could interact between them in future times, making their time evolutions not independent (and not parallelizable unless approximations are made)?
-This would mean that "the information leaked" into the environment from S, the Bohmian "empty waves", would be able to affect the evolution of the system at any time.
-Such an environment with "memory" of the entanglement achieved with S could be called a {\bf non-Markovian} environment \cite{MarkovianityDefs}.
+This would mean that "the information leaked" into the environment from S, say, the Bohmian "empty waves", would be able to affect the evolution of the system at any time.
+Such an environment with "memory" of the entanglement achieved with S could be called a {\em non-Markovian} environment \cite{MarkovianityDefs}.